 Restaurants and bars that serve food are smoke-free in Florida, but many venues near beaches and dockside provide ashtrays for smokers to use adjacent to the premises.

-Some places may include a 15% service charge in your restaurant bill, adding a line for an additional tip if desired.
+Some places, especially at resorts, may include a 15% service charge in your restaurant bill, adding a line for an additional tip if desired.
 Always double-check before paying and ask when in doubt.
-On Sunday, some eateries close at 8 pm, so plan dinner on the early side with a nightcap elsewhere.
+On Sunday, some restaurants close early or all together.

 Expect to pay within these general guidelines for a dinner for one, not including drinks, tax or tip: $ = less than US$10; $$ = US$10-$20; $$$ = US$21-$50; and $$$$ = more than US$50.